zigg17/binary_classification/malaria-id/readme.md

 # Malaria Cell Classification:
 The dataset I'll be training on was compiled by the NIH, it was derived from nine studies examining 714 patients.
-These studies assembled 27,558 images of cells that are either healthy or infected with malaria.
+These studies assembled 27,558 images of cells that were either healthy or infected with malaria.
 The images used for training were created through capturing images through an eyepiece of a microscope and then processing them through a series of [neural networks](https://ieeexplore.ieee.org/document/9244549).
 A few cells can be seen here:

 <div align="center">
   <img src="images/cells.png" alt="cell image" width="500">